 Like I mentioned before, this pork belly sandwich with Meyer lemon relish takes time so make sure you plan at least 24 hours in advance.

-For the first day, you want to brine the pork belly in a solution of water and salt with the added sugar and bay leaves.
+For the first day, you want to brine the pork belly in a solution of water, salt, and sugar.
 Why brine?
-The solution penetrates the meat and allows the pork to become tender and moist.
-Make sure you do not over brine because this can make the pork very salty!
+The solution will penetrate the meat and will help the pork become tender and moist.
+Make sure you do not brine the pork for more than one day because this can make the pork very salty!

 The following day, drain the brine and pat dry the pork belly.
 Combine the seasoning mix including coriander, garlic powder, cumin, fennel, and black pepper, and coat the meat on all sides except for the skin.
 You can also use a skin-less pork belly in which case, coat all sides with the spices.

 Heat oil in a Dutch oven or braising pot over medium heat and sear the pork belly until golden brown.
 You don't want the heat on high or else the spices can burn.